espressif/idf-eclipse-plugin/README.md

 <a name="SelectDifferentToolchain"></a>
 # Selecting Clang Toolchain

-With ESP-IDF Eclipse Plugin v2.7.0 and higher you can build your project with the Clang toolchain

-1. After updating/installing the ESP-IDF Eclipse plugin to v2.7.0 or higher, you need to run `Espressif` > `ESP-IDF Tools Manager` > `Install Tools` to update the toolchain list and environment variables, that are necessary for Clang toolchain.
 1. After creating a new project, edit the project configuration
 ![image](https://user-images.githubusercontent.com/24419842/194882285-9faadb5d-0fe2-4012-bb6e-bc23dedbdbd2.png)
-1. Go to `Build Settings` tab and select clang toolchain there:
+1. Go to the `Build Settings` tab and select clang toolchain there:
 ![image](https://user-images.githubusercontent.com/24419842/194882462-3c0fd660-b223-4caf-964d-58224d91b518.png)

 > **Note:** Clang toolchain now is an experimental feature and you may face some build issues due to the incompatibility of esp-idf.
 Below is a description of how to fix the most common build issue on the current ESP-IDF master (ESP-IDF v5.1-dev-992-gaf28c1fa21-dirty).
 To work around clang build errors please refer to [this](https://github.com/espressif/idf-eclipse-plugin/blob/master/WORKAROUNDS.md#clang-toolchain-buid-errors).